urbit/urbit.org/content/blog/iot.md

 there, you'll be assured the same level of protection for your devices that your Urbit has.

-[Vint Cerf](https://en.wikipedia.org/wiki/Vint_Cerf) has unwittingly taken the effort to outline the case for a system like Urbit ID for IoT use [here](https://cacm.acm.org/magazines/2018/12/232883-self-authenticating-identifiers/fulltext).
+[Vint Cerf](https://en.wikipedia.org/wiki/Vint_Cerf) has outlined the case for a system like Urbit ID for IoT use [here](https://cacm.acm.org/magazines/2018/12/232883-self-authenticating-identifiers/fulltext).
 The short version is that the Urbit ID system allows one to match public keys with devices, bestowing devices with self-authenticating identities.
 This allows one to trust the communications received from the device to whatever degree the private key is held secure.
 IP addresses, GPS coordinates, MAC addresses, etc., are not sufficient to generate high levels of trust—they're all temporary, easily spoofed, or both.

 > One might imagine applying this to the Internet of Things (IOT) in which the
 > IOT device self-generates a public- and private-key pair and registers the